-This DIY Junk Styled tray will be just as much fun in the springtime, overflowing with garden accessories and fresh herbs!
+This DIY Junk Style Tiered Tray is a fun home and porch accessory anytime of the year!
 If you’d like the tutorial and access to all the free resources and seasonal printables I create, simply become a Lora B. Insider!
 I’ll send you a password to access my Resource Library whenever you like!
 You’ll also receive my weekly email, where I share all my latest creative projects and inspiration!

 Become a Lora B Insider!

 If you’ve been holding yourself back from buying one of those trendy tiered shelves, maybe it’s time to create your own!
 Gather some vintage treasures and DIY a Junk Styled Tiered Tray for yourself (or maybe for a handcrafted gift)!

 Pin, Share and Enjoy the Rest of the Inspiration!

 Tuesday – Christmas Tablescape Ideas